Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/envs.md

 - `FILE_STORAGE_ROOT`: Root path for uploaded files (defaults to `./storage` in local dev; must be writable on staging/prod hosts or the storage block in `/health-plus` will fail).
 - `FILE_STORAGE_BASE_URL`: Base URL used when returning `/files/...` links (use API origin in dev; point at the reverse-proxy/CDN origin in staging/prod).
 - `FILE_SIGNING_SECRET`: HMAC secret for issuing `/files/:id/signed-url` tokens; optional in dev, required in staging/prod if signed URLs are enabled.
 Do not reuse the JWT secret.
+- `FILE_SIGNED_URL_TTL_MINUTES`: Default lifetime (minutes) when callers omit `ttlSeconds` for signed URLs; tokens are org/file scoped with a hardcoded `read` action and are rejected when expired or org-mismatched.
-- Signed URLs: issue tokens with `POST /files/:id/signed-url` (requires auth plus org/role checks) and consume with `GET /files/signed/:token`; uploads are still AV-scanned before they land in `FILE_STORAGE_ROOT` regardless of signing.
+- Signed URLs: issue tokens with `POST /files/:id/signed-url` (requires auth plus org/role checks) and consume with `GET /files/signed/:token`; uploads are still AV-scanned before they land in `FILE_STORAGE_ROOT` regardless of signing, and files marked `scan_failed`/`infected` are never served.
 - `AV_SCANNER_ENABLED`: Enable antivirus scanning for uploads when `true`; in tests or when unset the scanner is stubbed and always reports clean.
 Staging/prod should set this to `true` with a real scanner target.
 - `AV_SCANNER_CMD`: Optional command/binary for scanning when enabled (defaults to `clamscan --no-summary` if unset) - use when running a local scanner process.
 - `AV_SCANNER_HOST` / `AV_SCANNER_PORT`: Optional clamd target; when both are set uploads are streamed to the daemon instead of running a local command.
 Mutually exclusive with `AV_SCANNER_CMD`.